DevSecTim/blog/content/writings/2025-06_qalc_framework/index.md

 ## Backtesting: Up and Running

-Initially I'm using a free Alpaca account for my backtesting, by way of its Market Data API - with a view to expanding to use its Trading API later for execution of actual trades.
+Initially I'm using a free [Alpaca](https://alpaca.markets/) account for my backtesting, using its [Market Data API](https://alpaca.markets/sdks/python/market_data.html) - with a view to expanding to use its Trading API later for execution of actual trades.
 The platform provides access to historical candles that the framework runs a given strategy against and prints the results.

 Here are the results of a backtest of the RSI Trailing Stop strategy against the last 30 days of trading data on AAPL, divided into 15 minute candles, using 100,000 fake dollers: